‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 Let's get Milius again.

-So I think Milius made like a lot of money because they had to keep coming back, keep rehiring, paying him his fee.
+So i think milius made like a lot of money because they had to keep coming back keep rehiring paying him his fee yeah

-doesn't get nominated for this, but ends up winning for Out of Africa and has this whole thing.
+doesn't get nominated for this but uh ends up winning for out of africa and has this whole thing.

 This movie commercially,